longevity-genie/just-chat-glucosedao/README.md

 docker-compose --version
 ```
 The commands apply to both Linux (bash) and Windows (PowerShell).
 After this point instaltion split into Linux and Windows.

+Note: in some cases `docker-compose` is called `docker compose` (without `-`).
+It depends on the version of docker compose you have installed.

 ### On Linux